Two-stage Online Reusable Resource Allocation: Reservation, Overbooking and Confirmation Call: Regret Analysis for Stage I

-We now characterize the performance of our DASS-I policy in Theorem \ref{prop::StageI regret}.
-Without loss of generality, for the case of geometrically distributed occupancy duration, we assume the service system is running with full capacity on Day $0$ to better align with the setting of busy season. \begin{theorem} [Regret upper bound on Stage I decision] Suppose on Day $0$, the hotel is at full capacity under the geometric duration, or there are at most $C/d$ customers that checked in $k$ days before Day $1$ for each $k\in[d]$.
-Then our policy $\hat{\pi}_1$ gives rise to an expected regret in Stage I bounded by
+We characterize the performance of DASS-I in Theorem \ref{prop::StageI regret}.
+Without loss of generality, for geometrically distributed occupancy duration, we assume the service system runs with full capacity on Day $0$ to align with the busy season setting. \begin{theorem} [Regret upper bound for Stage I] Suppose on Day $0$ the system is at full capacity under geometric duration, or there are at most $C/d$ customers that checked in $k$ days before Day $1$ for each $k\in[d]$.
+Then our policy $\hat{\pi}_1$ yields expected regret in Stage I bounded by

-\end{theorem} Here ${C}_0=0$ for the geometric duration and ${C}_0=\sum_{k=1}^{d}\frac{C(d-k)}{d}\cdot r^{(k)}$ for the constant duration.
-The proof is provided in Appendix \ref{appendix::stage I}.
-Leveraging the safety stock we set in Stage I according to \eqref{eq:hat_B_t} as a buffer space, we avoid overbooking with high probability.
-Moreover, when the walk-in rate $\lambda^{(2,k)}$ exceeds this buffer, the idling loss caused by possible vacant rooms will be compensated by the arrival of walk-in customers for most of the days, thus reaching a constant regret.
+\end{theorem} Here ${C}_0=0$ for geometric duration and ${C}_0=\sum_{k=1}^{d}\frac{C(d-k)}{d}\cdot r^{(k)}$ for constant duration.
+The proof is in Appendix \ref{appendix::stage I}.
+Leveraging the safety stock in \eqref{eq:hat_B_t} as a buffer, we avoid overbooking with high probability.
+When the walk-in rate $\lambda^{(2,k)}$ exceeds this buffer, idling loss from vacant rooms is compensated by walk-in arrivals on most days, yielding constant regret.